 The only other thing to keep in mind is that you should always make sure your software is current.
 If there is an option to receive automatic updates to your anti-spyware software, you should activate it.
 Otherwise, be sure to check with the vendor on a regular basis -- new spyware hits the Internet every day.

 Once your computer is clean, you can keep it free from spyware through some careful Web surfing.
 Watch out for piggybacking when you install applications.
 Don't click on pop-up ads.
 And don't click on any windows that claim your computer needs a spyware scan -- doing so may actually download spyware to your machine.

-Learn more about spyware and other software that goes bump in the night on the next page.
+Learn more about spyware and other software that goes bump in the night below.